Learn something new every day

 When a home water well is installed on private property, owners may want to use a water filtration system to remove minerals, such as iron and calcium, from the water.
 There are several types of filtration systems that can be used between the water holding tank and the inflow into the house.
 Additionally, water filters can be used on the kitchen faucet or in the refrigerator so that the ice and water dispensed through the door is of premium quality.

 Other types of water systems include treatment with a water softener.
 The water enters a tank and is filtered through salt to remove chemicals and minerals.
 Hard water contains calcium, which can eventually lead to leaky faucets, toilets, and hot water heaters.
 Extremely high levels of calcium in water can be seen as small white pieces of matter in the bottom of a glass of water.
 A water softener can also reduce the amount of soap and shampoo needed because a smaller amount can produce as much soapsuds when the water does not contain calcium.

 Hot water systems use a water heater to warm water before it enters a home.
 A hot water heater uses one or more heating elements to warm the water before it is used.
-Hot water systems are most commonly either electric or gas, although there are also water systems that use solar energy to heat water for a home.
+Hot water systems are most commonly either electric or gas, although there are also systems that use solar energy to heat water for a home.

 @ Alchemy- Since you brought up the subject of sustainable design, I thought I should add a bit about whole house water systems that also separate gray water from wastewater, and catch or recycle this water.
 The gray water is then filtered through a specialized filtration system.
 After filtration, the water is pumped underneath lawns, landscaping, and flowerbeds to irrigate plants and lawns.